 Arrest, Torture, and Martyrdom

 After the Communists came to power, especially after 1947, Blessed Vladimir Ghika continued to exercise his priestly ministry and to comfort the Greek–Catholic and Latin Churches whose bishops had been arrested and imprisoned.
 He was arrested on November 18, 1952, charged with “high treason” and imprisoned at Jilava where he was threatened, tortured and most cruelly beaten.
 A year later he was brought to court for trial.
-On 16 May 1954 the priest Prince Vladimir Ghika having known the direst sufferings and having been subjected to the most inhuman treatments.
+On 16 May 1954 the priest Prince Vladimir Ghika having known the direst sufferings and having been subjected to the most inhuman treatments, passed to the Father.
 Here is the Collect of the new Blessed.

 Almighty and Everlasting God, Who didst give the Blessed Vladimir, priest and martyr, the strength to bear witness, even during times of persecution, to the living presence of Thy love; grant us the grace, by his example and his intercession, to remain unflinching in Thy service, in the communion of the Apostolic faith.
 Through our Lord Jesus Christ, Thy Son, Who with Thee liveth and reigneth, in the unity of the Holy Ghost, one God, world without end.
 Amen.